Applying for Financial Aid

 Fisher's Federal School Code is 002821.

-Students (and parents, if applicable) will need to create an FSA ID – a username and password combination that you’ll use to sign the FAFSA and access certain websites related to your federal financial aid.
+Students (and parents, if applicable) will need to create an FSA ID – a username and password combination that you'll use to sign the FAFSA and access certain websites related to your federal financial aid.
+The 2019-20 FAFSA will require 2017 income information.

 The FAFSA priority deadline for undergraduate students is January 15.
 Graduate students are encouraged to file the FAFSA two months prior to the start of the semester.